 - (a) advise Kirk Sessions and Congregational Committees in cases of difficulty and seek conciliation where it is appropriate; - (b) inquire into the conduct of Kirk Sessions and Congregational Committees and set them right if they have erred.
-For this purpose it shall have the right to call for a review at any time the records of a Session or Committee; - (c) receive and deal with references for advice or for adjudication from Kirk Sessions and appeals against decisions of Kirk Sessions; - (d) deal with Memorials, that is petitions, addressed to it by bodies or persons under its care, or by others alleging wrongs to have been done by such bodies or persons.
+For this purpose it shall have the right to call for a review at any time the records of a Session or Committee; - (c) receive and deal with references for advice or for adjudication from Kirk Sessions and appeals against decisions of Kirk Sessions; - (d) deal with Memorials, that is petitions, addressed to it by bodies or persons under its care, or by others alleging wrongs to have been done by such bodies or persons. - (e) notwithstanding the provisions of sub-paragraphs (c) and (d), not receive an appeal from, nor a petition of, any member or adherent of a congregation who is or has been employed by that congregation under a contract of employment in respect of any grievance relating to such contract of employment where such grievance has been dealt with either under any grievance or disciplinary policy of that congregation relating to its employees, or following any reference of such grievance to a Civil Court or an Industrial Tribunal.

-- (a) examine and sanction transactions affecting the congregational ownership of or financial interest in any lands or buildings; and have power to intervene for the declaration of trusts or appointment or renewal of trustees according to rules; - (b) examine and approve of the site and plans of all new Church buildings and of all permanent alterations or additions to Church buildings or property and of furnishings used in the conduct of public worship and of any demolition involved in such projects subject to the previous sanction of these by the Linkage Commission; - (c) examine the statement of accounts of each congregation and certify the annual statistical returns, in accordance with directions issued by the General Assembly from time to time; - (d) require that, except for a special service or sale of work, no minister shall seek financial aid outside its bounds for the benefit of congregational property or reduction of debt, except with the prior permission of Presbytery and in accordance with directions made by it;

-(e) have the right to make an assessment on each of its congregations to meet the incidental expenses of the Presbytery; and be required to publish annually an independently examined or audited statement of accounts of its Incidental Fund.
+- (a) examine and sanction transactions affecting the congregational ownership of or financial interest in any lands or buildings; and have power to intervene for the declaration of trusts or appointment or renewal of trustees according to rules; - (b) subject to the provisions of paragraph Par 57(5) and (6) of the Code, examine and approve of the site and plans of all new Church buildings and of all permanent alterations or additions to Church buildings or property and of furnishings used in the conduct of public worship and of any demolition involved in such projects; - (c) examine the statement of accounts of each congregation and certify the annual statistical returns, in accordance with directions issued by the General Assembly from time to time; - (d) require that, except for a special service or sale of work, no minister shall seek financial aid outside its bounds for the benefit of congregational property or reduction of debt, except with the prior permission of Presbytery and in accordance with directions made by it; - (e) have the right to make an assessment on each of its congregations to meet the incidental expenses of the Presbytery; and be required to publish annually an independently examined or audited statement of accounts of its Incidental Fund.

-- (a) foster Sunday School work within its bounds, requiring as far as possible that at least one school be maintained in connection with each congregation, having a programme which embraces study of Scripture, the Shorter Catechism, and the Missions and Agencies of the Church; - (b) (i) encourage the development and foster the progress of education generally, with a pastoral concern for and Christian responsibility towards all involved in or seeking to benefit from education or vocational training, and

-(ii) for these purposes safeguard and secure the exercise of the Church's rights of representation on school management committees and similar bodies.
+- (a) foster Sunday School work within its bounds, requiring as far as possible that at least one school be maintained in connection with each congregation, having a programme which embraces study of Scripture, the Shorter Catechism, and the Missions and Agencies of the Church; - (b) (i) encourage the development and foster the progress of education generally, with a pastoral concern for and Christian responsibility towards all involved in or seeking to benefit from education or vocational training, and - (ii) for these purposes safeguard and secure the exercise of the Church's rights of representation on school management committees and similar bodies.
 Particular care should be taken to discharge these duties during a ministerial vacancy.